I have a love-hate relationship with Twitter. Twitter is related to this big ol' Strawberry Sour Cream Pie, I promise.

 Bake the pie for 10 minutes, then reduce the heat to 350 degrees F (I leave the oven door open a minute during this period to let the temperature drop a little) and bake an additional 30 minutes or until crust is golden brown.

 Broil the pie for 2-3 minutes to brown up the top.
-Allow to cool completely before cutting, and serve with fresh whipped cream or ice cream.
+Allow to cool completely (4-5 hours in the fridge, I'd say) before cutting, and serve with fresh whipped cream or ice cream.